 Justice League did not end but simply changed its name to Justice League Unlimited, shifting the focus of the show to a greatly expanded Justice League.
 John remained a central character of the series and sported a new look with a shaved head and goatee.

 John Stewart's starring role in this series was arguably the most popular the character had ever been.
 It gave more spotlight and development to the character than he ever had in the comics and propelled him into the mainstream consciousness.
-John became so well known in the mainstream as a result of this series that when Ryan Reynolds was cast as the lead in the 2011 Green Lantern film there was backlash from a large amount of people who believed Green Lantern should be black.
+To this day, some people aren't aware that there are multiple Green Lanterns and still associate John Stewart as the Green Lantern.

 In the Young Justice animated series, which focuses on the teenage sidekicks of the DC Universe, John Stewart appears as a member of the Justice League alongside Hal Jordan.
 Little else has been revealed about his role in this continuity, but he and Hal are presumably sector partners in the Green Lantern Corps.
 He is voiced by Kevin Michael Richardson.